flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetBackupPlan
-### Returns the body of a backup plan in JSON format, in addition to plan metadata.
+> Returns the body of a backup plan in JSON format, in addition to plan metadata.<br/>

 #### Input Parameters
 * `backupPlanId` - _required_